 - Open up the windows and make the most of the cool night breeze instead of firing up the AC.

 - The air heating mechanism depletes the batteries hastily.
-Keep catalytic heaters which operate by chemical actions and use no electricity to keep the travel trailer.
+Keep catalytic heaters that operate by chemical actions and use no electricity to keep the travel trailer.

-These are some tips and tricks you should definitely follow when boondocking in a travel trailer.
+These are some tips and tricks you should follow when boondocking in a travel trailer.